 In light of these fears and this distorted state, the pursued individual does begin to live in a somewhat disordered mental space, in and out of his/her own head, and the schism of POV, the movement of POV in this piece, is meant to be a sort of attempt to distance and dissociate from the trauma—to bring it close and push it away in order to show a moving target of a life.

-BZ: The artwork in the book heather_3is eerie and beautiful.
+BZ: The artwork in the book is eerie and beautiful.
 Would you mind telling the story about how that came into being?

 HF: I have a friend I once wrote with in a fiction marathon—a very cerebral genius type named Pablo Vision.
 When I posted on my website (before my agent told me not to post information about works in progress) that I had this collection in progress, he wrote me and asked to read it.
 The timing of his request was perfect.